 Warm Climate Penguins

-Blackfoot penguins from South Africa prefer much warmer temperatures than their cold-weather cousins and because of this, they are housed separately.
-Although our Blackfoot penguins are not part of the Penguin Palooza exhibit, the Newport Aquarium offers the opportunity for guests to purchase a one-of-a-kind hand-on experience with these amazing birds through a Penguin Encounter.
+Penguins from South Africa prefer much warmer temperatures than their cold-weather cousins and because of this, they are housed separately.
+Although our warm climate penguins are not part of the Penguin Palooza exhibit, the Newport Aquarium offers the opportunity for guests to purchase a one-of-a-kind hand-on experience with these amazing birds through a Penguin Encounter.